timmy21300/something.host-helpguides/howtousescreensonvps.md

 # How to use Screens on a Something.Host VPS.

-This guide is designed to show you how to use screens on a VPS to keep the bot online, for this example we will use Terminus.
+This guide is designed to show you how to use screens on a VPS to keep the bot online, for this example we will use Termius.

 This is not an offical Something.Host guide.